two-first-names/agender.org.uk/src/resources/pronouns.md

 ---
 layout: page
 title: Pronouns
-eleventyNavigation:
-  key: Pronouns
-  parent: Resources
 excerpt: Our pronouns position paper helps you understand how adding pronouns to your signature helps foster an inclusive working environment.
 ---
 Adding personal pronouns to signatures and profiles
 ---------------------------------------------------